By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

 OCD and Anxiety

 A high co-morbidity exists between OCD and substance use.
-Many patients report that they use alcohol or hallucinogens to try to get relief from obsessive thinking.
+Many patients report that they use to get relief from obsessive thinking.
 That relief is temporary, however, and, without addressing the obsessive thinking, both the OCD and the substance use can become disabling.

 Someone with symptoms that could be connected to many disorders should have a thorough psychiatric assessment to determine which symptoms are part of a constellation of symptoms caused by OCD and which symptoms are in fact caused by a separate co-occurring disorder.
 Sometimes, the related mood and anxiety symptoms resolve with effective treatment of OCD.
 In other circumstances, such co-occurring disorders require interventions in addition to those used to treat OCD.